Kaoutherbo/alx-low_level_programming/0x0D-preprocessor/README.md

 # Preprocessor project:
-in this project we will learn :
+In this project we will learn :
 * What are macros and how to use them
 * What are the most common predefined macros
 * How to include guard your header files